Mitral valve stenosis

-- Get regular exercise.
-How long and hard you're able to exercise may depend on the severity of your condition and the intensity of exercise.
-But everyone should engage in at least low-level, regular exercise.
-Ask your doctor for guidance before starting to exercise, especially if you're considering competitive sports.
+- Ask about exercise.
+How long and hard you're able to exercise may depend on the severity of mitral valve stenosis and the intensity of exercise.
+Talk to your health care provider about the amount and type of exercise that's best for you, especially if you're considering competitive sports.
+People with severe mitral stenosis should not play competitive sports.

-Women with mitral valve stenosis need to discuss family planning with their doctors before becoming pregnant.
+If you have mitral valve stenosis and want to become pregnant, it's important to talk with a health care provider first.
 Pregnancy causes the heart to work harder.
-How a heart with mitral valve stenosis tolerates the extra work depends on the degree of stenosis and how well the heart pumps.
-If you're pregnant and have mitral valve stenosis, your doctors should closely monitor you.
+How a heart with mitral valve stenosis handles the extra work depends on the degree of valve narrowing and how well the heart pumps.
+If you are pregnant and have mitral valve stenosis, your care providers should closely monitor you.
+A health care provider can explain which medications are safe to take during pregnancy.
+You and your provider also can discuss whether a procedure is needed to treat a heart valve condition before pregnancy.

 Preparing for an appointment

-Your family doctor may be the first to think you may have mitral valve stenosis.
-After your initial appointment, your doctor may refer you to a cardiologist.
+Your primary care provider may be the first to think you have mitral valve stenosis.
+After your first appointment, your provider may refer you to a cardiologist.

 Here's some information to help you prepare for your appointment.